Last updated on September 13th, 2023 at 01:44 pm

 Improper design of full bleed is the number 1 cause of delays when customers order prints from a company.
 It is essential for the customer to know what full bleed is, and more importantly, how to properly design for full bleed printing, when ordering.
 But what does bleed mean?
-This blog post was written to quickly and simply outline and explain to customers in detail what full bleed is and the necessities of designing for full bleed.
+This blog post was written to quickly and simply outline and explain to customers in detail what a full bleed design is and the necessities of designing for a full bleed project.

 Full Bleed Printing – Printing to the edge of the paper with no margins

 Design for full bleed – Two important rules

 - Add bleeds – extend the design dimension size 1/8″ on all sides.

 - Account for bleed line safety margins — no critical text or images within the safety margins

 Common mistakes when designing for full bleed